upenn-libraries/apotheca/README.md

 Solr is running in [CloudMode](https://solr.apache.org/guide/solr/latest/deployment-guide/cluster-types.html#solrcloud-mode) which uses Apache Zookeeper to provide centralized cluster management.
 Additionally, [ZooNavigator](https://github.com/elkozmon/zoonavigator) is used to manage the Zookeeper cluster.

 ##### ZooNavigator
-To access ZooNavigator, go to: [https://apotheca-dev.library.upenn.int/zoonavigator/](https://apotheca-dev.library.upenn.int/zoonavigator/)
+To access ZooNavigator, go to: [https://apotheca-dev.library.upenn.int/zoonavigator/](https://apotheca-dev.library.upenn.int/zoonavigator/).
+Currently, ZooNavigator won't work on ARM machines because an ARM-compatible image is not available.

 ##### Admin UI
 To access the Admin UI of one of the three Solr instances running in the development environment navigate to the following URL swapping `{NUM}` with the number of the instance you're trying access: